Flying Bird Object Detection Algorithm in Surveillance Video Based on Motion Information: Introduction

-In addition, we found that some works detect video objects by generating Spatio-temporal Cubes (St-Cubes) \cite{2017_Rozantsev_Detecting_Flying_Objects} or pipelines \cite{2017_Feichtenhofer_Detect_to_Track, 2020_Tang_High_Quality_Object_Linking}.
-These methods can improve the SNR of video objects, especially small objects; however, since they do not consider that when the moving object moves too slowly, the object in the pipeline will lack the surrounding environmental information, which is also crucial for our task.
+We found that some works detect video objects by generating Spatio-temporal Cubes (St-Cubes) \cite{2017_Rozantsev_Detecting_Flying_Objects} or tubelets \cite{2020_Tang_High_Quality_Object_Linking}.
+These methods can improve the SNR of video objects, especially small objects; however, since they do not consider that when the object moves too slowly, the object in the pipeline will lack the surrounding environmental information, which is also crucial for our task.

-We propose a {\bf{S}}mall {\bf{M}}oving {\bf{O}}bject {\bf{D}}etection algorithm {\bf{B}}ased on {\bf{M}}otion {\bf{I}}nformation (SMOD-BMI) to solve the above problems.
-Firstly, a ConvLSTM-PAN model structure is designed to capture suspicious small moving objects, in which the Convolutional Long and Short Time Memory (ConvLSTM) network aggregated the Spatio-temporal features of the adjacent multi-frame moving small object and the Path Aggregation Network (PAN) located the suspicious small moving objects.
-Then, an object tracking algorithm is used to track suspicious small objects and calculate their Motion Range (MR).
-At the same time, the size of the MR of the suspicious small moving object is adjusted adaptively according to its speed of movement (specifically, if the object moves slowly, its MR wil be expanded according to the speed of the object to ensure the necessary environmental information of the object).
-Adaptive Spatio-temporal Cubes (ASt-Cubes) of the small moving objects are generated to ensure that the SNR of the moving objects is improved, and the necessary environmental information is retained adaptively.
-Finally, a LightWeight U-Shape Net (LW-USN) based on ASt-Cubes is designed to detect small moving objects, which rejects false detections and returns the position of small moving objects.
-The main contributions of this paper are as follows.
+Based on the above analysis, we propose a {\bf{F}}lying {\bf{B}}ird {\bf{O}}bject {\bf{D}}etection algorithm {\bf{B}}ased on {\bf{M}}otion {\bf{I}}nformation (FBOD-BMI) to solve the above problems.
+Firstly, a ConvLSTM-PAN model structure is designed to capture suspicious flying bird objects, in which the Convolutional Long and Short Time Memory (ConvLSTM) network aggregated the Spatio-temporal features of the flying bird object on adjacent multi-frame before the input of the model and the Path Aggregation Network (PAN) located the suspicious flying bird objects.
+Then, an object tracking algorithm is used to track suspicious flying bird objects and calculate their Motion Range (MR).
+At the same time, the size of the MR of the suspicious flying bird object is adjusted adaptively according to its speed of movement (specifically, if the bird moves slowly, its MR wil be expanded according to the speed of the bird to ensure the environmental information needed to detect the flying bird object).
+Adaptive Spatio-temporal Cubes (ASt-Cubes) of the flying bird objects are generated to ensure that the SNR of the flying bird objects is improved, and the necessary environmental information is retained adaptively.
+Finally, a LightWeight U-Shape Net (LW-USN) based on ASt-Cubes is designed to detect flying bird objects, which rejects the false detections of the suspicious flying bird objects and returns the position of the real flying bird objects.